alexarui/network-analysis/PROGRESS.md

 > [doi](https://doi.org/10.1098/rspa.2019.0783) ·
 > [arXiv:1912.00984](https://arxiv.org/abs/1912.00984)

-Direction-dependent core and periphery sets — separate cores on the selling and buying side.
+Direction-dependent core and periphery sets: separate cores on the selling and buying side.
 One of their three applications is a trade network.
 No released implementation; the spectral methods would have to be written from the paper.